canonical/operator/README.md

 remote_unit_2_is_joining_event = Event('foo-relation-changed', relation=relation, relation_remote_unit_id=2)
 ```

+### Networks

+Each relation a charm has will
+A charm can define some `extra-bindings`

 # Containers

 When testing a kubernetes charm, you can mock container interactions.
 When using the null state (`State()`), there will